apace100/origins-docs/docs/power_types/modify_player_spawn.md

 [Power Type](../power_types.md)

-Moves the player's spawn to another dimension and/or to a structure.
+Modifies the location of the player's spawnpoint to the specified dimension, biome and/or structure.

 Type ID: `origins:modify_player_spawn`